Anudha/MLWorkshop/README.md

 - **Develop a Strong Foundation**: Equip participants with a solid understanding of fundamental machine learning concepts and techniques.
 - **Hands-On Learning**: Engage in interactive sessions with real-world datasets to build and evaluate machine learning models.
 - **Collaborative Environment**: Work alongside fellow participants in a supportive community, fostering collaboration and knowledge sharing.
-- **Tool Proficiency**: Ensure familiarity with popular machine learning tools and frameworks, such as TensorFlow, PyTorch, and scikit-learn.
+- **Tool Proficiency**: Ensure familiarity with popular machine learning tools and frameworks, such as PyTorch and scikit-learn.
 - **Collaboration and Networking**: Encourage collaboration among participants and provide opportunities for networking with industry professionals.
 - **Portfolio Development**: Create a portfolio of projects completed during the workshops to demonstrate your machine learning skills to potential employers.
 This portfolio will include detailed documentation, code samples, and results from various machine learning tasks, showcasing your ability to tackle real-world problems and your proficiency with industry-standard tools and techniques.